CoderDojo-Content/Advanced-Unity/en/MovingTwoPlayers.md

 1. Time to use the class you just created!
-In the "PlayerMover" script you will find a some code already completed.
+In the "StartingCodeForPlayer" script you will find a some code already completed.
 This code has already been covered in previous tutorials, feel free to take a look through the code to understand what it does!

-2. Creating a class is done by using the constructor you created earlier.
-You also need to *Instantiate* a new object.
+2. Creating an **object** is done by using the constructor you created earlier.
+This is called **instantiating** an object.
 In C# this is done with the **new** keyword.
 Add the line `cat = new Player("cat")` in the Start() function.
 It will create a new player object that's variable name is cat (do the same but replace cat with dog).
 Add declarations (you can use `public Player dog;` and `public Player cat;`) for both a Player cat and a Player dog above `voidStart()`.

     * Note - Make sure your code looks like this in the PlayerController *class*:
     ```csharp